Synthesia Support » Frequently Asked Questions

 - How can I make the songs I create compatible with Synthesia?

-- Can I use my unlock key with the iPad or Android versions of Synthesia?
+- Can I use my unlock key with Synthesia for iPad?

 - Can you give a brief history of the project?